COMP0102-Project/clustering_packages/README.md

 # clustering_packages
-API package for evaluating clusters so that it can be used by pother developers This package allows you to call functions that will help in the clustering xray images particularly from the chexpert dataset.
+API package for evaluating clusters so that it can be used by other developers This package allows you to call functions that will help in the clustering xray images particularly from the chexpert dataset.
 It allows for visualisation, dataset and model loading as well as evaluation of images seen in the